 Legal-specific credit card processors are essential for lawyers who use trust accounts.
 However, even if you don’t use trust accounts (and don’t plan on using them in the future), a legal-specific credit card processor may still be cheaper than using PayPal or Square.

 When it comes to your law firm, every dollar counts.
-Accepting online payments is the easiest way to ensure you’ll get paid faster, so do your research and find a credit card processor that works for you.
+Accepting online payments with the aid of technology, like Clio Payments, is the easiest way to ensure you’ll get paid faster, so do your research and find a credit card processor that works for you.

 This post was published on.
 Last updated: .